hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 From the QuickSight home page:

-- Click on "Manage Data"
+1. Click on "Manage Data"
-- Click on "New Data Set"
+2. Click on "New Data Set"
-- Select "S3"
+3. Select "S3"
-- Enter a "Data Source Name" and select your local `manifest.json` file.
+4. Enter a "Data Source Name" and select your local `manifest.json` file.

 ![New S3 data source](resources/quicksight-newS3DataSource.png)

-- Click "Connect"
+5. Click "Connect"

 You should see the following screen:

 ![Finish Data Set Creation](resources/quicksight-finishDataSetCreation.png)

-Your good to go for the deployment.
-For further QuickSight exploration.
-See [Exploring the demo](#exploring-the-demo).
+Your good to go with the QuickSight deployment.
+For an exploration of Quicksight for this experiment, see [Exploring the demo](#exploring-the-demo).

 Once the import is finished, you will get the following screen: